Anna Neagle: Return to the UK

 Returning to the UK, Neagle and Wilcox commenced with They Flew Alone (1942; shot after but released before Forever and a Day).
 Neagle this time played aviator Amy Johnson, who had recently died in a flying accident.
 Robert Newton co-starred as Johnson's husband, Jim Mollison.
 The film intercut the action with newsreel footage.

 Neagle and Wilcox married in August 1943 at London's Caxton Hall.

 They continued with Yellow Canary (1943), co-starring Richard Greene and Margaret Rutherford.
 In this spy story, Neagle plays a German-sympathiser (or at least that is what she seems to be at first), who is forced to go to Canada for her own safety.
 In reality, of course, she is working as an undercover agent out to expose a plot to blow up Halifax Harbour in Nova Scotia.
-Yellow Canary received positive comment for its atmospheric recreation of wartime conditions.
+Yellow Canary received positive comments for its atmospheric recreation of wartime conditions.

 In 1945, Neagle appeared on stage in Emma, a dramatisation of Jane Austen's novel.
 That same year, she was seen in the film I Live in Grosvenor Square, co-starring Rex Harrison.
 She wanted Harrison for the lead in her next film, Piccadilly Incident (1946).
 However, he (as well as John Mills) proved to be unavailable at the time, so Wilcox cast Michael Wilding in the lead.
 Thus was born what film critic Godfrey Winn called "the greatest team in British films".
 The story – of a wife, presumed dead, returning to her (remarried) husband – bears a resemblance to the Irene Dunne–Cary Grant comedy My Favorite Wife.
 Piccadilly Incident was chosen as Picturegoer's Best Film of 1947.
-Despite the fact that Neagle was some eight years senior to Wilding, they proved to be an extremely bankable romantic pairing at the British box office.
+Despite the fact that Neagle was some eight years older than Wilding, they proved to be an extremely bankable romantic pairing at the British box office.
 By now in her mid-40s, Neagle continued to have success in youthful and romantic lead roles.

 Neagle and Wilding were reunited in The Courtneys of Curzon Street (1947), a period drama that became the year's top box-office attraction.
 The film featured Wilding as an upper-class dandy and Neagle as the maid he marries, only to have the two of them driven apart by Victorian society.